Separation & Transition - Benefits

 - Eligibility and application processes vary by benefit and applicant.

 For more services and programs for service members transitioning out of the military, see Transition Assistance Resources.
-Reach out to Military OneSource or call 800-342-9647.
+Military OneSource also offers a specialty consultation designed to support veterans transitioning to civilian life.
+Reach out to Military OneSource or call 800-342-9647 to learn more.
 OCONUS/International?
 Click here for calling options.